 Reading together has provided my family with some of our most loving, mindful, and memorable moments.

-I know it is all too easy for tired minds to wander while reading a children's story for the hundredth time.
-And I know some evenings we would rather rush through story time to rest ourselves before we fall asleep.
-But even on the tired nights, my husband and I both read to our children.
+I know tired minds wander while reading a children's story for the hundredth time.
+And I know some evenings we would rather rush through story time to complete one last task before we fall asleep.
+But even on the tired nights, my husband and I make time to read to our children.

 Or grab a copy of my very favorite storybook Buddha at Bedtime: Tales of Love and Wisdom for you to Read with Your Child to Enchant, Enlighten and Inspire by Dharmachari Nagaraja This book contains 20 modernized versions of ancient Buddhist stories.
 Most are full of whimsy and wonder, spurring on creative play, even as they teach about kindness, courage, and peace.
 Each story ends with a short restatement of the moral for reinforcement.